latent-to/developer-docs/docs/resources/glossary.md

 ### Subnet Weights

-The importance assigned to each subnet determined by relative price among subnets and used to determine the percentage emissions to subnets.
+The importance assigned to each subnet determined by net TAO flows (staking minus unstaking activity) and used to determine the percentage emissions to subnets.
+As of November 2025, this is based on EMA-smoothed TAO flows rather than token prices.

 **See also:** [Emissions](../learn/emissions.md), [Consensus-Based Weights](../concepts/consensus-based-weights.md)